hotianbexuanto/PhiZone-Player-Construct/README.md

 For the time being, this program uses Phigros' assets for development.
 According to [a statement from Pigeon Games](https://www.bilibili.com/opus/624904779363026292), assets from Phigros are copyrighted, and their appearance in other software is legally prohibited.
 This restriction applies to all assets in this folder except for:

-- all shaders (`shaders/*`, the majority of which are licensed under MIT/CC0, with a few exceptions from [ShaderToy](https://www.shadertoy.com) licensed under the default [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) license specified by the site);
+- all shaders (`shaders/*`, the majority of which are licensed under MIT/CC0, with a few exceptions from [ShaderToy](https://www.shadertoy.com/) licensed under the default [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) license specified by the site);
 - all fonts (`fonts/**`, licenses presented in `OFL.txt` in each font folder);
 - `Pause.svg` (by Font Awesome, licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/));
-- and `ending/GradeHit.wav` (by Naptie with sound effects on [Pixabay](https://pixabay.com), licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).
+- and `ending/GradeHit.wav` (by Naptie with sound effects on [Pixabay](https://pixabay.com/), licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).

 If you wish to run this program on your own, please be sure to append the missing assets as aforementioned.
+Alternatively, consider switching to the `defres` branch, which includes note skins & hit effects by 星鹿ELEC, hitsounds from [Phigrim](https://www.phigrim.cn/), an ending screen loop from [Pixabay](https://pixabay.com/), and other assets that imitate the official ones.

 ## Deployments

-We're unable to provide an official deployment (which is to be available at https://player.phi.zone) due to lack of proper game assets.
-Anyone willing to provide a properly licensed set of assets and allow us to use and distribute it is welcome to contact us at [contact@phi.zone](mailto:contact@phi.zone) or instead create a pull request in this repository.
+The official website is deployed at https://player.phi.zone/.
+Distributions for Windows, macOS, Linux, Android and iOS/iPadOS can be found in the GitHub releases.

 ## Stargazers over time